Te iti kahurangi

 Restored biodiversity from the mountain to the sea.

-The Karioi project focus encompasses Karioi and its coastal escarpments and forest, wetlands, freshwater and marine habitats and communities to the north and south of the mountain from Whaingaroa Harbour to Aotea Harbour.
+The focus of the Karioi Project encompasses Karioi and its coastal escarpments and forest, wetlands, freshwater and marine habitats and communities to the north and south of the mountain from Whāingaroa Harbour to Aotea Harbour.

-Seabird Monitoring Program
+Seabird Monitoring Programme

-As well as managing large-scale stoat control on over 2,000 hectares – with more than 45 km of trapping lines – we are also implementing intensive predator control of stoats, rats and feral cats around key Oi habitat to protect breeding sites along the Karioi coastline.
-We currently have over 800 traps deployed across Karioi Maunga and the Whaingaroa coastline.
+As well as managing large-scale stoat control on over 2,300 hectares – with more than 45km of trapping lines – we are also implementing intensive predator control of stoats, rats and feral cats around key Oi habitat to protect breeding sites along the Karioi coastline.
+We currently have over 2000 traps deployed across Karioi Maunga and throughout the Whāingaroa coastline and community.

 As a significant proportion of Karioi Maunga and adjacent coastline and landscape is privately owned, active and willing landowner participation is vital to providing effective predator control.
-We aim to work with all willing landowners around Karioi and the Whaingaroa community through our “Backyard Programme”.
+We aim to work with all willing landowners around Karioi and the Whāingaroa community through our “Backyard Programme”.
 We even have a trap library that provides traps for low to no cost for backyard trappers!

 Karioi Kids and Rangers